Dângrêk Mountains: History

 Between 1975 and 1979 many Cambodians fled the violence in their country across these mountains.
 In one of the worst cases of enforced repatriation in UN history, the Thai military forcefully sent as many as 40,000 refugees back into Cambodia often through heavily mined areas despite their unwillingness to return.
 Many would die of lack of food and exposure in the mountains.
 To compound matters, there were also bandits hiding in the forests preying on the hapless refugees.
 At that time there were many corpses, lying rotting unburied, strewn about the Dângrêk Mountains.

-In the 1984 movie The Killing Fields, the Dângrêk Mountains are the final escarpment that Pran, portrayed by actor Haing S. Ngor, climbs in order to reach the safety of the refugee camp across the border in Thailand.
+In the 1984 movie The Killing Fields, the Dângrêk Mountains are the final escarpment that Dith Pran, portrayed by actor Haing S. Ngor, climbs in order to reach the safety of the refugee camp across the border in Thailand.
 The contrast between the steep-faced Cambodian side and the smooth northern slope of the cordillera is well displayed in this movie.

 Even though some areas have been cleared, vast numbers of landmines were laid by the People's Republic of Kampuchea government in the 1980s as part of a huge planned operation using thousands of conscripted workers along the Dângrêk mountain range and other parts of the Thai-Cambodian border.
 The alleged purpose was to hinder Pol Pot's regrouped Khmer Rouge from entering Cambodia from Thailand.
 This defensive line, part of the legacy of the violent conflicts that engulfed Cambodia in the latter part of the 20th century, is known as the K-5 Belt.

 After the end of the Vietnamese occupation of Cambodia in 1989 and the withdrawal of the Vietnam People's Army, the Khmer Rouge rebuilt their former bases in the Dângrêk mountain range area, along the border of Cambodia in order to fight against the Kampuchean People's Revolutionary Armed Forces, the armed forces of the State of Cambodia.
 Anlong Veng, a small town at the foot of these hills, became for a while the main "capital" of the Khmer Rouge.
 In the 1990s the Khmer Rouge still controlled Anlong Veng, where there was one of the first "killing fields" after the fall of "Democratic Kampuchea".
+Anlong Veng became the final resting place of the Cambodian dictator Pol Pot (Saloth Sâr) where it was used for the Khmer Rouge to rebuild their former bases on 18 February 1994.

 There is still an unexcavated site in a forest with landmines in the Dângrêk Mountains, about 6 km north of Anlong Veng where 3,000 people were allegedly killed by the Khmer Rouge for having become "corrupted" as late as between 1993 and 1997.
 These executions were carried out during Ta Mok's leadership in the area.